moascode/hub/courses/language/java/oop.md

 - An interface is implicitly abstract.
 You do not need to use the abstract keyword while declaring an interface.
 - Each method in an interface is also implicitly abstract, so the abstract keyword is not needed.
 - Methods in an interface are implicitly public.
+- Interface can have static method but can not be overriden
+- Interface can have private method and can only be used within the interface
+- default and private non-static method can call abstract methods in the interface

 ```java
 interface Animal {